acmoune/product-reviewer/README.md

 # ENV LOAD_BALANCING_LOCAL_DATACENTER datacenter1
 # ENV SESSION_KEYSPACE proreviewer

-ENTRYPOINT /src/security/stage/bin/security& /src/reviews/stage/bin/reviews& /src/statistics/stage/bin/statistics& /src/webserver/bin/webserver -Dhttp.port=9000& cd /src/proreviewer-client && npm start& wait
+ENTRYPOINT /src/security/stage/bin/security& /src/reviews/stage/bin/reviews& /src/statistics/stage/bin/statistics& /src/webserver/bin/webserver -Dhttp.port=9000& cd /src/product-reviewer-client && npm start& wait
 ```

-You can adjust the Env variables to match your environment.
+You can adjust the **Env** variables to match your environment.
 You can see the default values on those commented.

-6 - As you can see from the Dockerfile, you must create a java folder in `/path/to/docker-image/src/` folder and put inside JDK, make sur you download the exact same version.
+6 - As you can see from the Dockerfile, you must create a java folder in `/path/to/docker-image/` and put JDK inside.
+Make sur you download the exact same version.

 ```
-/path/to/docker-image/src/java/jdk-11.0.7_linux-x64_bin.tar.gz
+/path/to/docker-image/java/jdk-11.0.7_linux-x64_bin.tar.gz
 ```

+By the end of this step, you `docker-image` folder most contain two directories: `java` and `src`, and the `Dockerfile`.

 7 - Build the docker image